 Clean Out Your Fridge and Pantry

-If you have a goal to eat more balanced in 2018, the first place to look to achieve this goal is your kitchen.
+If you have a goal to eat more balanced in the new year, the first place to look to achieve this goal is your kitchen.
 Open your fridge, freezer, and pantry and start tossing!
 If items are expired, throw those in the trash so you can start with fresh foods for the year.

 Next, take a look at the foods with really long ingredient lists.
 If you don’t know what is in your food or if you can’t pronounce it, this is typically a sign that the food is highly processed and high in preservatives and other additives.
 Swap these out for more fresh items or foods that have short and familiar ingredients.